CALIFORNIA ADVANCEMENT RESEARCHERS ASSOCIATION

 Requests for Service Award nominations will be sent to the membership at large by the Mentor/Volunteer Chair and the CARA Board of Directors will review the nominations and select one or more recipients for the award.

 An amendment to the bylaws may be proposed by any member in good standing of the organization.
-The proposed amendment must be presented, in writing, to the Board of Directors, prior to a scheduled Board meeting.
+The proposed amendment must be presented, in writing, to the Board of Directors, and can be voted on electronically or in person at any time.
 A two-thirds (2/3) vote of the Board of Directors shall be required for an amendment to be enacted.

-At such time as the Board of Directors feels it is appropriate to dissolve CARA due to lack of membership, diminished interest, or other reasons, and said decision is confirmed by a majority vote of the Board and membership, all funds remaining in the treasury after payment of debts will be given to the APRA International or another APRA Chapter for scholarships and/or programming.
+At such time as the Board of Directors feels it is appropriate to dissolve CARA due to lack of membership, diminished interest, or other reasons, and said decision is confirmed by a majority vote of the Board and membership, all funds remaining in the treasury after payment of debts will be given to Apra or another Apra Chapter for scholarships and/or programming.